var-pi/under-pressure-backend/README.md

 ### POST `/personal/subjects/follow`

-A new subject instance is created.
-If this subject instance already exists the request ends results in a failure.
+If user hasn't ever followed the subjec then new subject instance is created.
+If the subject instance was unfollowed at some point, it starts to be followed again.
+If subject instance is already being followed, the request results in a failure.

 ```
 data = {